Hong-yu-Zhang/OmniESI/README.md

 The PCA visualization images will be stored in the `fig_pca` folder.

 ## Interpretability analysis
-We will visualize MESI's sensitivity to key residues, such as active sites and pockets, from both a statistical perspective and through case-by-case analysis.
+We demonstrate MESI's sensitivity to the residues of enzyme and functional groups of substrate that are critical for catalysis, through statistical analysis and specific case study.

 ### Statistical analysis

-Run `att_statistic.py` to obtain the average attention scores for pocket and non-pocket residues in each enzyme-substrate complex:
+Run `att_statistic.py` to obtain the mean attention score of the residues in active site and other region of the enzyme in each enzyme-substrate complex:
 ```shell
 cd /.../MESI/visualization/Interpretability_analysis
 python att_statistic.py
 ```

-Run `att_ratio.py` to obtain the distribution of the ratio between the average attention scores of pocket and non-pocket residues, providing a clearer visualization of MESI's increased focus on pocket residues:
+Run `att_ratio.py` to obtain the distribution of the ratio between the mean attention scores of active site region and other region residues, providing a clearer visualization of MESI's increased focus on the residues in active site region:
 ```shell
 python att_ratio.py
 ```

-### Case-by-case analysis
+### Specific case study
-You can also use `PyMOL` to visualize the residue attention distribution in a sample enzyme-substrate complex from all complexes:
+You can also use `PyMOL` to visualize the residue attention score of enzyme in a specific case:
 ```python
 python show_enzyme_att.py \
     --split [1-5] \